EloiStree/EloiStree/README.md

 ### Hi there 👋
-Welcome to you.

 To make it shorts.
-I am very very messy...
+I am very very messy...  😅
-That resume my daily life and my researches 😅.

 But if you take time to look in this mess...
-Ouh boy you surely willd do find what you are not looking for 😝.
+Ouh boy you surely will do find what you are not looking for 😝.
 _But that is the point of the research and development._

-I am always availaible 😄 for talk about VR, Unity & new-tech.
+I am always availaible 😄 to talk about VR, Unity & new-tech.
 So feel free to ping me to take a ☕ break.

 Have fun, may the code be with you 🍻.